 These Navajo blankets were already being supplied to the Spanish and to other Indians, but by 1850, they were also being supplied to the American traders and settlers.
 These blankets were beautiful and lighter than buffalo skins and were used as coats by day and blankets by night.

-Although the patterns were relatively simple, the spinning and weaving became more technically superior and, as a result, more easy to trade.
+Although the patterns were relatively simple, the spinning and weaving became more technically superior and, as a result, easier to trade.

 Please go to Navajo Chiefs Blankets for more information.